Hypocrisy (band): Musical style and lyrical themes

 Musically, the band started off with a traditional death metal sound on their early albums, but soon turned into a melodic death metal band.
 Their early lyrics – written by original vocalist Masse Broberg – dealt with anti-Christian themes and Satanism.
 The band later focused on themes such as the paranormal and extraterrestrials.
 Their tenth album, Virus, contains themes more typical of death metal such as violence, the horrors of reality, insanity, torture, war, drug addiction, and emotional strife.
-Their twelfth album, End of Disclosure, uses conspiracy and anti-Illuminati themes.
+Their twelfth album, End of Disclosure, explores conspiracy-related themes, including secret organizations, government secrecy, surveillance, and extraterrestrial disclosure.
+Worship, their latest album to date, combines the conspiracy and extraterrestrial themes of End of Disclosure with the darker human-centered themes of Virus, including social decay, addiction, manipulation, and emotional suffering.